 The best and fastest way to get rid of delinquent tax debt is to pay it in full before you intend to close on your home.
 Talk with the IRS to get your payoff amount for the total debt owed, then pay the IRS directly to completely resolve the debt.

-Make sure you talk with your lender about what proof they’ll need that you’ve paid off the debt and then provide your lender with that documentation, including your payoff amount and payment receipt.
-The lender will then double-check that the debt is fully paid and that the IRS has released any liens in your name.
+Make sure you talk with your lender about what proof they’ll need that you’ve paid off the debt, and then provide your lender with that documentation, including your payoff amount and payment receipt.
+The lender will double-check that the debt is fully paid and that the IRS has released any liens in your name.

 B) Agree to a payment plan with the IRS.

-Talk with the IRS about your repayment options, and pick a plan that will help you proactively address the debt.
+Talk with the IRS about your repayment options, and pick a plan to help you proactively address the debt.
 Keep in mind that it takes some time for the IRS to process and formalize your repayment agreement—so you don’t wait until it’s time to close on your new home to set up the plan.
 In the case of IRS debt, it’s best to take charge and be transparent with your lender about this process.

 Once your repayment plan is in place, start making on-time payments per your agreement with the IRS.
 As you do, you’ll receive paperwork showing that you’ve actively made payments and are keeping up with the agreement.
 You can provide a copy of the agreement to your lender—including the monthly payment amount and total amount due—along with evidence that you’re up-to-date with the payments.

 Your lender will need this proof that you’ve begun paying off your tax debt to approve your mortgage.
 The requirements for established payments differ based on the type of loan you’ll need:

 - For conventional loans, you’ll need proof of at least one payment toward your tax debt before you close on your new home.